Dicrit/Terrain-generation/README.md

-The project in which I try to generate Landscape using simmilar finctions.
+The project in which I try to generate Landscape using simple finctions.
 For the beginning it's sin with different parameters.